hirusha-adi/hirusha/blog/2024-09-19-github-security-vuln-scam/index.md

 ![alt text](image-4.png)

+The infected file can be downloaded from [here](./l6E.exe.bin-infected.zip).
+The password for this file is: `infected`.

 Static Analysis with VirusTotal

 Running a static analysis through VirusTotal shows that only 12 antivirus engines detected this file as malicious.
 It appears to be a common stealer, but the low detection rate suggests it might be packed in a way that evades many detection systems.
 You can view the report [here](https://www.virustotal.com/gui/url/b64a25fef85ad988dee3ds3b772ea60dc4d53333cd0857924745c000ff858c5eb).